Dick Sargent

-Richard Stanford Cox (April 19, 1930 – July 8, 1994), known professionally as Dick Sargent, was an American actor, notable as the second actor to portray Darrin Stephens on ABC's fantasy situation comedy Bewitched.
+Richard Stanford Cox (April 19, 1930 – July 8, 1994), known professionally as Dick Sargent, was an American actor.
+He is best known for being the second actor to portray Darrin Stephens on ABC's fantasy sitcom Bewitched.
 He took the name Dick Sargent from a Saturday Evening Post illustrator/artist of the same name.

-Early life and career
+Early life

 Sargent was born Richard Stanford Cox in Carmel-by-the-Sea, California, on April 19, 1930, to Ruth McNaughton and Colonel Elmer Cox.
-Ruth McNaughton was daughter of John McNaughton (who founded Los Angeles's famed Union Stockyards).
-She appeared under the stage name of Ruth Powell, and had supporting bit roles in such films as The Four Horsemen of the Apocalypse and Hearts and Trumps with Nazimova.
-Sargent's father Colonel Elmer Cox served in World War I and later became a business manager to Hollywood figures, including Douglas Fairbanks and Erich von Stroheim.
+His mother was the daughter of John McNaughton, who founded Los Angeles's famed Union Stockyards.
+She appeared under the stage name of "Ruth Powell", and had supporting bit roles in such films as The Four Horsemen of the Apocalypse and Hearts and Trumps with Alla Nazimova.
+Sargent's father Elmer served in World War I and later became a business manager to Hollywood figures, including Douglas Fairbanks and Erich von Stroheim.

 Sargent attended the San Rafael Military Academy in San Rafael, California, before majoring in drama at Stanford University.
 He appeared in two dozen plays with the Stanford Players Theater.

+Career

 Sargent appeared in feature films following his debut in Prisoner of War (1954).
 He appeared in The Great Locomotive Chase (1956) starring Fess Parker.
-In the 1957 movie Bernardine, the little-known Sargent had his most important role to date, as lovesick teenager Sanford "Fofo" Wilson.
-The character was the main focus of the story, but Sargent's work was overshadowed by the presence of several famous names in the cast, including Hollywood legend Janet Gaynor, sitcom star Ronnie Burns, and Pat Boone, who had just become a singing sensation and was making his film debut.
+In the 1957 movie Bernardine, Sargent portrayed Sanford "Fofo" Wilson.